Skip to Main Content

 Use the links to access more detailed information about each of the six steps.

-• Choose a broad topic area that you enjoy or are interested in or curious about
+Choose a broad topic area that you enjoy or in which you are interested.

-• Personal interest - arts/crafts, sports, cars, cooking, gardening, genealogy, etc,
+• Topics of personal interest - arts/crafts, sports, cars, cooking, gardening, genealogy, etc,

-• Career interest - related to your program at Western or future job goal
+• Your chosen career interest - related to your program at Western or future job goal

 • The world around you - current events, news, social issues, politics, etc.